pubstar-io/PubStar-iOS-SDK/README.md

    - Expand the `Build Options` section.
    - Set the `User Script Sandbox` option to `No`.

+## Support
+Email: developer@tqcsolution.com
+Raise an issue on GitHub for bugs or feature requests.

 ## License

 Pubstar is released under the [Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/).